How to get spoken to at conferences

 At least that is what I think, every. single. time.
 I speak to someone who I haven’t met before.

 Unfortunately the stupid meaty bag that stores our CPU and RAM needs other people, and your business or career almost certainly needs other people.
-Some day we will may only need to interact with our robot overlords, but until then you are going to probably need to speak to people and make connections to get ahead in life.
+Some day we will may only need to interact with our robot overlords, but until then you are going to need to speak to people and make connections to get ahead in life.

 This post is not going to give you tips on how to talk to someone.
 Some people will argue that going up and making the first move is a skill worth learning if it isn’t something that already comes naturally to you.
 It isn’t a skill I want and is low down on my list of skills to learn.